apache/yetus/asf-site-src/source/documentation/in-progress/precommit/docker.html.md

 By default, precommit will use `/precommit` as the directory where it will store any necessary components that are not provided by other flags in system (such as `--basedir` or `--patch-dir`).
 If that directory conflicts with some other need, then the `--docker-work-dir` option may be provided to set a different path.

+# BuildKit

+By default, precommit will enable [Docker BuildKit](https://docs.docker.com/develop/develop-images/build_enhancements/) unless told otherwise with `--docker-buildkit=false` or if the CI system has known limitations.

 # Resource Controls